Please contact SONJ by emailing email@example.com.

 - Have signage reminding participants about hand hygiene and proper techniques for washing hands and using hand sanitizer.

 - Hand sanitizer should be with at least 60% alcohol.

 It is not known if face shields provide any benefit as source control to protect others from the spray of respiratory particles.
 At this time, clinical guidance suggests that a face shield should be used in addition to a facemask in certain clinical settings, not as a replacement for a mask.
 A face shield alone does not provide proper protection from the spread of COVID-19 via droplets in the air.
-At this time, it is not recommended that a face shield be used instead of a facemask at Special Olympics activities.
+At this time, it is not permitted for a face shield to be used instead of a facemask at Special Olympics activities.

 - Must notify Jeff Baldino, firstname.lastname@example.org or 609.896.8000 x252